Our kids are great, right? But sometimes, you need a break! That’s why it’s important for kids to learn how to play by themselves.

 Blocks (more than one kind!), dolls and stuffed animals, and toy cars are all great choices to keep kids playing for a long time.
-If you’re looking for specific ideas on the best toys for kids, check out this post!

 Remember, novelty is an important part of keeping kids interested in playing by themselves.
 If you rotate toys on a regular basis, your kids will be more interested in playing independently.

 If you want to learn how to organize your kid’s toys for maximum play time, I have a great post for that!